rejifald/StitchAPI/README.md

 # StitchAPI

+> WARNING: This lib is still under heavy construction.
+Despite it feedback is appreciated.

 StitchAPI is a tool designed to seamlessly integrate (“stitch”) any JSON-based API into your project, simplifying the process of connecting and working with various APIs.

 The name StitchAPI combines the words “stitch” and “API,” reflecting its core purpose: to “stitch” or seamlessly connect any JSON-based API into your project.
 The term “stitch” conveys the idea of binding or linking various APIs into a unified system within your project.